EllisV/website/src/_posts/2015-08-18-oxid-symfony-dependencyinjection.md

 ## Object container

 Object container is an object which is aware of other objects and their dependencies which are created on demand.
-Other object must know now that they are being controlled by object container.
+Other objects must not know that they are being controlled by object container.
 Lets create very primitive object container:

 {% highlight php %}
 <?php